ReemaAlturaif-cc/PowerBI-Portfolio/Project 3 – Finance Dashboard/README.md

 ## Project Overview

-This dashboard analyzes financial performance by tracking Sales, profit, costs, and year-over-year growth using advanced DAX calculations.
+This dashboard analyzes financial performance by tracking sales, profit, costs, and year-over-year growth using advanced DAX calculations.

 ---
 ## Dataset